Frank Bournois

 Frank Bournois (born 23 November 1962) is a French academic.
-He was appointed on 17 February 2023 to be the vice-president and dean of CEIBS, effective 1 April 2023.
+He was appointed on 17 February 2023 to be the vice-president and dean of CEIBS, effective 1 April 2023, under the presidency of Professor Wang Hong and Dominique Turpin.
 He was previously the Executive President and dean of ESCP Business School from August 2014 to January 2023, and professor of general management, European management and cross-cultural leadership at Panthéon-Assas University (Paris II).
 He specialises in the study of how very large corporate organisations identify, develop and manage their future top level leaders.